 When it comes to extending a lease, a valuer/surveyor will normally complete the following tasks:

-Give you a best case scenario (lowest amount you can expect to pay by way of a premium) and worst case scenario (highest amount that you can expect to pay) valuation on the on the likely cost to extend your lease
+Give you a best case scenario (lowest amount you can expect to pay by way of a premium) and worst case scenario (highest amount that you can expect to pay) on how much it will cost to extend your lease

 Advise you upon what your best possible outcome from negotiations will be;

 Indicate what price you should put forward in the initial notice;

 Advise upon what reply to give to a counter-notice from the landlord; and